When it comes to protecting intellectual property (IP), familiar rights come to mind: patents, copyright, trade marks and designs.

 While these are certainly important, it's important to know that you can protect your IP in a number of other ways.
 These include trade secrets, confidentiality agreements, company names, and various specialised rights such as a database right, a publication right and Plant Breeders' Rights.

 This guide will examine the different approaches to IP protection.
 It will highlight some of their advantages and disadvantages and suggested uses.
-Finally, it will point out some preventive measures that can help you protect your business' original products, services and ideas.
+Finally, it will point out measures that can help you protect your business' original products, services and ideas.